 - One letter of reference from an official “sponsor.”
 This person should directly know the candidate and the candidate’s work (preferably the primary advisor for a graduate student or a mentor figure for early career scholars).
 Sponsors who wish to submit their letter of reference via email should send them to [email protected] or [email protected].
 Reference letters must be received at the Center by the application deadline.
 Consideration of letters received after that date cannot be guaranteed.

-Fellows will be chosen by a seven person selection committee after an initial screening process by the staff of the Center for Mark Twain Studies.
+Fellows will be chosen by a nine person selection committee after an initial screening process by the staff of the Center for Mark Twain Studies.
 Applications will be judged based on the following factors:

 - The project’s potential value to Mark Twain Studies and associated fields.